NVIDIA/deepops/docs/DEPLOYMENT.md

 ### Hardware Requirements

-* 1 or more CPU-only servers for management
+* One or more CPU-only servers for management
-  * 3 or more servers can be used for high-availability
+  * Three or more servers can be used for high-availability
-  * Minimum: 4 CPU cores, 16GB RAM, 100GB hard disk
+  * Minimum: Four CPU cores, 16 GB RAM, 100 GB hard disk
     * More storage required if storing containers in registry, etc.
     * More RAM required if running more services on kubernetes or using one/few servers
   * Ubuntu 16.04 LTS installed
-* 1 or more DGX compute nodes
+* One or more DGX servers
 * Laptop or workstation for provisioning/deployment
-* (optional) 1 CPU-only server for user job launch, data management, etc.
+* (optional) one CPU-only server for user job launch, data management, etc.

 ### Software Requirements

 The management server(s) should be pre-installed with Ubuntu 16.04 LTS before starting the installation steps.
-If you already have a bare-metal provisioning system, it can be used to install Ubuntu on the management server(s).
-Integrating the DGX Base OS with other bare-metal provisioning systems is outside the scope of this project.
+An existing bare-metal provisioning system can be used to install Ubuntu on the management server(s).
+Integrating the DGX OS with other bare-metal provisioning systems is outside the scope of this project.

 A few software package will be installed on the administrator's provisioning system at the begining of the configuration step.